Gradient forms and strong solidity of free quantum groups: Introduction

 As C$^\ast$-algebras the free orthogonal quantum groups are generated by self-adjoint operators $u_{i,j}, 1 \leq i,j \leq N$ with $N \geq 2$ satisfying the relation that the matrix $ (u_{i,j})_{1 \leq i,j \leq N}$ is unitary.
 It was shown that this C$^\ast$-algebra can be equipped with a natural structure of a C$^\ast$-algebraic quantum group.
 Through a canonical GNS-construction this yields a von Neumann algebra $L_\infty(O_N^+)$.
 Parallel to this one may also define the free unitary quantum groups with von Neumann algebras $L_\infty(U_N^+), N \geq 2$.
 We refer to Section \ref{Sect=Preliminaries} below for details.
 These algebras have natural deformations parametrized by an invertible matrix $F \in GL_N(\mathbb{C})$ which yields quantum groups with non-tracial Haar weights (i.e. quantum groups that are not of Kac type).
 We write $L_\infty(O_N^+(F))$ and $L_\infty(U_N^+(F))$ for the associated von Neumann algebras.

 Ever since their introduction these algebras have received considerable attention and in particular over the last few years significant structural results have been obtained for them.
 In particular, recently it was proved that free quantum groups can be distinguished from the free group factors \cite{BrannanVergnioux}.
 Further, the following is known if we assume $N \geq 3$ (the case $N=2$ corresponds to the amenable $SU_q(2)$ case): \begin{enumerate} \item Factoriality results for $L_\infty(U_N^+(F))$ and $L_\infty(O_N^+(F))$ were obtained in \cite{VaesVergnioux}, \cite{CFY}.
 In particular for any $F \in GL_N(\mathbb{C})$ the von Neumann algebra $L_\infty(U_N^+(F))$ is a factor.
-If $F = \id_N$ the factors are of type II$_1$ and otherwise they are of type III$_\lambda$ for suitable $\lambda \in (0,1]$.
+If $F = \id_N$ the factors are of type II$_1$ and otherwise they are of type III$_\lambda$ for suitable $\lambda \in (0,1]$. \item For a range of $F \in GL_n(\mathbb{C})$ the algebras $L_\infty(O_N^+(F))$ and $L_\infty(U_N^+(F))$ are non-amenable \cite{Banica}. \item For any $F \in GL_n(\mathbb{C})$ the algebras $L_\infty(O_N^+(F))$ and $L_\infty(U_N^+(F))$ have the CMAP and the Haagerup property \cite{BrannanCrelle}, \cite{Freslon}, \cite{CFY}. \item $O_N^+ = O_N^+(\Id_N)$ admits a proper cocycle that is weakly contained in the adjoint representation \cite{FimaVergnioux}.
+That is, it satisfies a property resembling property $HH^+$ of \cite{OzawaPopaAJM}, see also \cite{Peterson}. \item In case $F = \id_N$ the factors $L_\infty(O_N^+)$ and $L_\infty(U_N^+)$ are strongly solid \cite{IsonoTrams}, \cite{FimaVergnioux} (see also the bi-exactness results from \cite{IsonoIMRN}). \item For general $F \in GL_N(\mathbb{C})$ the algebras $L_\infty(O_N^+(F))$ and $L_\infty(U_N^+(F))$ do not have a Cartan subalgebra \cite{IsonoTrams}. \end{enumerate} In the current context also the results by Voigt \cite{Voigt} on the Baum-Connes conjecture should be mentioned; part of the results of \cite{CFY} and therefore the current paper are based on $q$-computations from \cite{Voigt}.